omitogunjesufemi/alx-higher_level_programming/0x14-javascript-web_scraping/README.md

-`5-request_store.js` | Script that gets the contents of a webpage and stores it in a file `6-completed_tasks.js` | Script that computes the number of tasks completed by userId `100-starwars_characters.js` | Script that prints all characters of a Star Wars movie
+`5-request_store.js` | Script that gets the contents of a webpage and stores it in a file `6-completed_tasks.js` | Script that computes the number of tasks completed by userId `100-starwars_characters.js` | Script that prints all characters of a Star Wars movie `101-starwars_characters.js` | script that prints all characters of a Star Wars movie in the order stored in the api response